PCRuniversum/PCRedux/joss/paper.md

 qPCR (quantitative polymerase chain reaction) is indispensable in research, diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
-The interpretation of amplification curves is often difficult if the curve does not does not follow a typical amplification curve {fig:fig_1}.
+The interpretation of amplification curves is often difficult if the curve does not follow a typical amplification curve {fig:fig_1}.

 `PCRedux` is an `R` package [@stats] for feature extraction and classification in the sense of explainable machine learning.
 It uses functions to compute